Thursday of Week 2 of Lent – First Reading

 Commentary on Jeremiah 17:5-10

-The theme of today’s Mass concerns priorities and about our responsibilities to those around us.
-It deals with Cain’s question: “Am I my brother’s keeper?” and the story of Lazarus and the poor man.
+The theme of today’s Mass concerns priorities and is about our responsibilities to those around us.
+It deals with Cain’s question: “Am I my brother’s keeper?” and the story of the beggar (Lazarus) and the rich man.

 In the First Reading, Jeremiah makes a strong contrast between two kinds of people:

-The first man’s life is basically arid and empty:
+The lives of the first type are basically arid and empty:

-He has no eye for what is really good.
-Surrounded by his luxuries and pleasures, he unwittingly lives in a desert.
-He measures his life by what he has – not by what he himself is, and even less by what he is in his relationship with others.
+They have no eye for what is really good.
+Surrounded by luxuries and pleasures, they unwittingly live in a desert.
+They measure their lives by what they have – not by what they themselves are, and even less by what they are in their relationship with others.

-Such a person may lead a life of great material simplicity, but is in touch with a deeper source of wealth, God’s truth, wisdom and love.
+Such people may lead lives of great material simplicity, but are in touch with a deeper source of wealth: God’s truth, wisdom and love.

-Finally, there is the warning about man’s gift for self-deception.
-Verse 11, not quoted for some reason in today’s reading, is very appropriate:
+Finally, there is the warning about our ‘gift’ for self-deception.
+Verse 11, not quoted (for some reason) in today’s reading, is very appropriate:

 You can’t take it with you and, while you have it, you need to share it with those who are genuinely deprived.
 This is clearly the message of today’s Gospel as well.